kriskowal/lode/README.md

 more broadly, to packaging and deploying programs in general.

+Lode is an experiment to provide asynchronously loading modules both for servers and clients by making packages the smallest unit of functionality deliverable to a browser and using the `package.json` of each package to statically link modules between packages.
+Furthermore, Lode is intended to provide better options for decoupling shared installation of packages from deployment, particularly for separate deployment and management of CommonJS packages for use on the server from those for use on the client.

 To use `lode`, install `node` and `npm`.
 The use `npm` to install `lode`.
 That will give you a `lode` executable.